William A. Dunlap Fellowship recipients are a distinguished group of individuals who support the Cal-Nev-Ha Children’s Fund.

 Review the members of the William A. Dunlap Fellowship by Club Name.

-Divisions are asked to promote and encourage the support of the Foundation on an annual basis with contributions by the clubs to the Foundation’s giving initiatives.
+Divisions are asked to promote and encourage the support of the Cal-Nev-Ha Children’s Fund on an annual basis with contributions by the clubs to the Cal-Nev-Ha Children’s Fund giving initiatives.
 Divisions may participate by awarding a Dunlap Fellowship for outstanding service to the division or to the communities, whether from fundraising or contributions from clubs or members.

 One example of a division endeavor to raise funds for a Dunlap is this Dunlap Grid (note its use of legal size paper) to solicit $10 per square (or $5 per square if Dunlap matching funds are available).
 Once all of the squares are full a winner is drawn and awarded the Dunlap.
 Then start a second one!
 This could also be used within some clubs.